lordsizzo/lordsizzo/README.md

 - **Kotlin:** Understanding that Java will become obsolete before Android, learning never rests, in this sense Kotlin is now Google's official language for Android so it is part of my catalog with 4 years of experience.
 - **Swift:** If we have Android, we must have iOS and its OS. from Apple in which we focus more on mobile development, we can also use its declarative programming called SwitfUI.
 - **Flutter:** If we already have a native language for Android and a native language for iOS, it is also good to focus on a framework that facilitates the development of mobile apps with a single language and that has a medium or long-term vision and this framework is one of them.
+- **HTML:** A large percentage of websites contain a structure, this structure is created with HTMl since it is part of the skeleton of the site, this helps us form structures and align visible components according to the size of the screen.

 #
 ### Languages and Tools: